 Winter sun.
 Just past the lunar equinox.
 Slack tides.
 I walk along the Thames path into town to buy On Grammatology by Jacques Derrida.
 Lost the previous copy.

 In front of the old Billingsgate fish market I clamber down on to the foreshore.

-Squat, sift and see a fragment with an image.
-I pick-it-up to inspect.
-In China there's a man on a river foreshore.
+I squat, sift and notice a fragment with an image, I pick-it-up to inspect, rinse the gravel off and I see that in China there's a man on a river foreshore.
 I'm in a Borges story.

 Old Billinsgate Market